Roasted Tomatillo Salsa Verde

 Yes that’s very hot, but we really want to kind of char the veggies, or roast them on a very hot temperature.

 So, take your tomatillos and cut them all in half.

 Drizzle about one-fourth of a cup of olive oil on a lined baking sheet and place all your tomatillos cut side down right onto the baking sheet.

 Also cut one jalepeno, and one poblano pepper in half.
 Remove the seeds, ribs and stem from the pablano.

-Peel 2 cloves of garlic and peel and cut in half one medium-size onion.
+DON’T peel 4 cloves of garlic and cut in half one medium-size onion.
 Place all of this onto your baking sheet cut side down with your tomatillos.
 Smoosh them all around in the olive oil and then place your pan into your very hot oven.